yyf20001230/Lie_Detection/README.md

 The raw dataset can be found here: https://web.eecs.umich.edu/~mihalcea/downloads.html Datasets labeled and annotated with Openface and Opensmile can be found here: https://drive.google.com/drive/folders/1_8pz1Te49nzkBE6FTizZfdNIt2hFBJn_?usp=sharing

+#### Additional dataset
+The MU3D database is also referenced in the model for testing purposes.
+It is available for download here: https://sc.lib.miamioh.edu/handle/2374.MIA/6067

 ## Paper Reference